 For a data object to show up in Gearset after selecting the source and target for a data deployment, several conditions need to be met:

-The object metadata type needs to exist on both the source and target (with the same API name).
+The object metadata type needs to exist on both the source and target (with the same API name), and the fields need to be identical.
 For example, to deploy knowledge articles, you would deploy the metadata component first, followed by the data, as explained in this article.

 The user needs to have permission to access the object.